FAI must disclose details of Delaney payout, says O’Dowd

 ‘Smacks of the old FAI’

-Former CEO of the FAI Fran Rooney has called on the association to reveal exactly how much Mr Delaney received in compensation over the past 14 years.
+Former FAI CEO Fran Rooney has called on the association to reveal exactly how much Mr Delaney received in compensation over the past 14 years.

 Details of how much Mr Delaney was paid by way of salary, pension contributions, use of credit cards, benefit-in-kind and parachute payments all must be disclosed, Mr Rooney told RTÉ Morning Ireland.